 Prominence: Google defines prominence as “how well-known” your business is.
 Essentially, it’s a popularity contest.
 Businesses that have lots of favorable reviews on their Google My Business page, a high number of followers and social interaction, and a high number of visits to their websites, will typically rank more highly than those that don’t.
 Businesses with well-known brand names will also benefit from Google’s prominence factor in determining the order of local search rankings.

 Google has not released the exact formula for its local search results algorithm, and there is no way to buy higher rankings.
 However, there are steps that you can take to improve your website’s chances of ranking well.
-To learn more, stay tuned to our blog where next month we’ll post Part 2 ~ “How to Outrank Your Competitors in Google Local Search Results.”
+To learn more, read Part 2 ~ “How to Outrank Your Competitors in Google Local Search Results.”